Videogame Reviewer

 Dan, thanks for awesome postings.
 Have you reviewed many mobile phone or tablet games?
 How is reviewing them different than PC/console?
 Mobile gaming seems to be here to stay, and I'm worried that the freemium model results in shallow, lame games!

-Asked by MobileGamer over 11 years ago
+Asked by MobileGamer almost 12 years ago

 The mechanics for reviewing a mobile game are no different than reviewing a console or PC game.
 You're still trying to achieve the same core goal: Tell people what the game is and whether or not it's worth their money.
 The free-to-play model sort of makes reviews less crucial, but don't forget that even those require an investment -- one of time.
 And sometimes one of data storage, too.
 Is it worth bumping another app from your device for this new one?
 That's something a reviewer can help someone determine.
 So don't treat them any differently from anything else, because the reader is still looking for sage advice.